 ii Cross-border data transfers

 Data users cannot transfer personal data outside Malaysia unless the transfer is to a location specified by the Communications and Multimedia Minister.
-The Communications and Multimedia Minister has issued a public consultation paper on the Personal Data Protection (Transfer of Personal Data to Places Outside Malaysia) Order 2017, though the Order has yet to be finalised and published in the Official Gazette.
+The Minister has issued a public consultation paper on the Personal Data Protection (Transfer of Personal Data to Places Outside Malaysia) Order 2017, though the Order has yet to be finalised and published in the Official Gazette.
 Notwithstanding the foregoing, data users may transfer any personal data to a place outside Malaysia under certain conditions, for instance, if an employee has consented to the transfer, the transfer is necessary to conclude a contract between an employee and an employer, or the transfer is for the purpose of any legal proceedings.

 iii Sensitive personal data

-Sensitive personal data means any personal data consisting of information as to the physical or mental health or condition of a data subject, his or her political opinions, religious beliefs or other beliefs of a similar nature, or the commission or alleged commission of any offence.
+Sensitive personal data means any personal data consisting of information about the physical or mental health or condition of a data subject, his or her political opinions, religious beliefs or other beliefs of a similar nature, or the commission or alleged commission of any offence.
 An example of sensitive personal data is an employee's medical information.

 iv Background checks

 Criminal checks are more difficult to procure, as the cooperation and assistance of the police is required.
-However, for offences under the MACC Act, an employer or future employer may carry out an initial filter or check on a prospective employee by searching the records of corruption offenders on the MACC website.44
+However, for offences under the MACC Act, an employer or future employer may carry out an initial filter or check on a prospective employee by searching the records of corruption offenders on the MACC website.46